-This section provides a list and explanation of roadway design treatments, such as diverters, for reducing the volume of motor vehicle traffic along a roadway entering or within a Slow Speed School Zone.
+This section provides a list and explanation of roadway design treatments, such as diverters, for reducing the volume of motor vehicle traffic along a roadway entering or within a Slowing Speeds in School Zones.

 Half Closures

 Half closures block vehicle travel for motor vehicles in one direction while preserving two-way bicycle access.
 This treatment may reduce motor vehicle volumes where they exceed target volumes.
 Half closures are a key design feature of Slow Streets, as shown in the photos on the right.